TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 * All sections include ``DEFAULTSECT`` values as well which means that ``.clear()`` on a section may not leave the section visibly empty.
-This is because default values cannot be deleted from the section (because technically they are not there).
+This is because default values cannot be deleted kutoka the section (because technically they are not there).
 If they are overridden in the section, deleting causes the default value to be visible again.
 Trying to delete a default value causes a :exc:`KeyError`.

-* ``DEFAULTSECT`` cannot be removed from the parser:
+* ``DEFAULTSECT`` cannot be removed kutoka the parser:

   * trying to delete it raises :exc:`ValueError`,